satyavamsi/nodeChatApp/README.md

 They can send their location to the people in the room

-Only people in the same room as the user can see the messages and location.
+Only people in the same room can see the messages and location.

+No database is used here, so once the page is refreshed all the messages will be deleted.

 # deployment Process